Network Time Protocol

 Router(config)# ntp trusted-key 1 - 3

-• If a key is trusted, this device will be ready to synchronize to a system that uses this key in its NTP packets.
+If a key is trusted, this device can synchronize with a system that uses this key in its NTP packets.

 Example: